Book Review of Over the Edge Death in Grand Canyon Fatal Mishaps

 Accidents and Falls

 Hiking solo, or hiking without the proper equipment and clothing is another "no No." There are more young males who have been guilty of both "no nos" and who have lost their lives.
 There have been more incidents of overconfidence in their physical abilities, and or the tendency to take unnecessary risks that have been fatal mistakes.
 Rafting without life jackets or the equipment to weather a raft mishap, or just having a reliable raft has cost lives.
 Other unavoidable weird deaths from lightening, wind gusts, and falling tree branches are scarce.
+This spring a grandmother and her 14 year old grandson were swept away while trying to cross a creek in a remote part of the Canyon.
+While the grandmother survived, unfortunately the grandson didn't.
 Ever heard the term, "A Grand Canyon Divorce"?
 Murders while few, have taken place in the Grand Canyon.
 While I personally have never had the nerve to ride the mule train down Bright Angel Trail, their safety record is amazing.

 The Book is of Interest to Most

 Most of the deaths and the circumstances surrounding them, might have been prevented.
 There are hundreds of sources and tips available to plan and enjoy visiting Grand Canyon.
 The National Park Service, and the various visitors information websites, offer great advice.
 While I have presented mostly morbid topics from Over the Edge: Death in Grand Canyon, in many cases there have been a number of extreme rescues documented as well.
 Each chapter is devoted to mishaps within a particular area or topic, and the names and dates of those fatalities are listed at the end of each section.
 It's not a book that can or should be read quickly, but I think having read the book, people would be much more inclined to plan and take safety measures.

 El Tovar Lodge Grand Canyon